mariolpzq/foodDB/db-scripts/README.md

-# Scripts para la base de datos
+# Database Scripts

-Este repositorio contiene los scripts para la gestión de datos relacionados con ingredientes, compuestos, emisiones y recetas.
-Aquí se detalla el proceso para incluir la información de los diferentes datasets utilizando los scripts proporcionados.
+This repository contains scripts for managing data related to ingredients, compounds, emissions, and recipes.
+Here, the process for including information from different datasets using the provided scripts is detailed.

-La ejecución de los scripts se ha realizado con el comando **python ./script.py**.
+Scripts are executed using the command **python ./script.py**.

-## Ingredientes, compuestos químicos y emisiones
+## Ingredients, Chemical Compounds, and Emissions

-En la carpeta "scripts_ingredientes" se ubica todo lo necesario para almacenar la información de los *datasets* de ingredientes, además de los de compuestos y emisiones.
-Para ello, encontramos tanto los scripts como carpetas que contienen los archivos .csv con la información de cada *dataset*.
-El orden recomendado de ejecución de los scripts es el siguiente:
+In the "scripts_ingredientes" folder, you will find everything needed to store information from the ingredients datasets, as well as compounds and emissions datasets.
+Here, we have both the scripts and folders containing the .csv files with the information for each dataset.
+The recommended order for executing the scripts is as follows:

-1. bedca.py: script para incluir el *dataset* de BEDCA en una colección llamada "bedca".
+1. bedca.py: script to include the BEDCA dataset in a collection called "bedca".
-2. cofid.py: script para incluir el *dataset* de CoFID en una colección llamada "cofid".
+2. cofid.py: script to include the CoFID dataset in a collection called "cofid".
-3. fdc.py: script para incluir el *dataset* de Food Data Central en una colección llamada "fdc".
+3. fdc.py: script to include the Food Data Central dataset in a collection called "fdc".
-4. emissions.py: script para incluir el *dataset* de Environment Impact of Food Production en una colección llamada "emissions".
+4. emissions.py: script to include the Environmental Impact of Food Production dataset in a collection called "emissions".
-5. compounds.py: script para incluir el *dataset* del FlavorNetwork en una colección llamada "compounds".
+5. compounds.py: script to include the FlavorNetwork dataset in a collection called "compounds".
-6. compounds_ingredients.py: este script es el que se usa para relacionar la información de los compuestos (colección "compounds") con una colección de ingredientes.
-Para determinar cuál es la colección de ingredientes que se quiere actualizar para incluir la información sobre los compuestos químicos se puede cambiar el valor de la variable *ingredientes* en la línea 10 del script.
+6. compounds_ingredients.py: this script is used to relate the compounds information (collection "compounds") with an ingredient collection.
+To determine which ingredient collection you want to update to include the chemical compounds information, you can change the value of the *ingredientes* variable in line 10 of the script.

-Cabe destacar que los nombres de las colecciones pueden personalizarse ajustando las variables correspondientes en cada uno de los scripts.
-En caso de desear combinar toda la información de ingredientes disponible, simplemente basta con utilizar el mismo nombre de colección al ejecutar los primeros tres scripts.
-De este modo, se creará una colección que contendrá la información de los tres datasets combinados.
-Posteriormente, esta colección puede ser procesada con el script número 6 para complementarla con información sobre compuestos químicos.
+It should be noted that the collection names can be customized by adjusting the corresponding variables in each of the scripts.
+If you wish to combine all the available ingredient information, simply use the same collection name when running the first three scripts.
+This way, a collection will be created containing the combined information of all three datasets.
+Subsequently, this collection can be processed with script number 6 to complement it with information about chemical compounds.

-## Recetas
+## Recipes

-En la carpeta "scripts_recetas" encontramos todos los elementos necesarios para gestionar la información de los *datasets* de recetas, incluyendo tanto los scripts como las carpetas que contienen los archivos .csv o .json correspondientes a cada dataset.
-A continuación, se enumeran los scripts disponibles en el orden recomendado de ejecución:
+In the "scripts_recetas" folder, you will find all the elements necessary for managing the recipe datasets, including the scripts and folders containing the .csv or .json files corresponding to each dataset.
+Below is a list of the available scripts in the recommended order of execution:

-1. abuela.py: script para incluir el *dataset* de Recetas de la Abuela en una colección llamada "abuela".
+1. abuela.py: script to include the "Recetas de la Abuela" dataset in a collection called "abuela".
-2. recipeQA.py: script para incluir el *dataset* de RecipeQA en una colección llamada "recipeQA".
+2. recipeQA.py: script to include the RecipeQA dataset in a collection called "recipeQA".
-3. recipe1m_originals.py: script diseñado para incorporar las recetas originales del conjunto de datos Recipe1M.
-Es importante destacar que estas recetas conservan el texto de los ingredientes en su estado original, lo que implica que incluyen cantidades y unidades dentro del propio texto.
-Esta información será necesaria para ejecutar el script 4.
+3. recipe1m_originals.py: script designed to incorporate the original recipes from the Recipe1M dataset.
+It is important to note that these recipes retain the ingredient text in its original state, which means they include quantities and units within the text itself.
+This information is necessary to execute script 4.
-4. recipe1m.py: script para incluir el *dataset* de Recipe1M en una colección llamada "recipe1m".
-Este script realiza una búsqueda en la colección "recipe1m_originals", por lo que es necesario haber ejeucutado recipe1m_originals.py previamente.
+4. recipe1m.py: script to include the Recipe1M dataset in a collection called "recipe1m".
+This script performs a search in the "recipe1m_originals" collection, so you must have run recipe1m_originals.py beforehand.
-5. foodcom_interactions.py: script para incluir la información sobre interacciones de usuarios con recetas de Food.com en una colección llamada "food.com_inteactions".
-La inclusión de esta colección tiene como objetivo que sea más rápido añadir las interacciones a las recetas al ejecutar el script siguiente.
+5. foodcom_interactions.py: script to include user interaction data with recipes from Food.com in a collection called "food.com_interactions".
+The purpose of including this collection is to make it faster to add interactions to recipes when executing the following script.
-6. foodcom.py: script para incluir el *dataset* de Food.com en una colección llamada "food.com".
-Este script realiza una búsqueda en la colección "food.com_interactions", por lo que es necesario haber ejecutado el script 5 previamente.
+6. foodcom.py: script to include the Food.com dataset in a collection called "food.com".
+This script performs a search in the "food.com_interactions" collection, so script 5 must be run beforehand.
-7. mealREC.py: script para incluir el *dataset* de MealREC en una colección llamada "mealrec".
+7. mealREC.py: script to include the MealREC dataset in a collection called "mealrec".
-8. recipeNLG.py: script para incluir el *dataset* de RecipeNLG en una colección llamada "recipenlg".
+8. recipeNLG.py: script to include the RecipeNLG dataset in a collection called "recipenlg".

 ---

-En cada una de las carpetas, además de los scripts, se incluye un archivo .txt que describe el esquema al que se ajusta la información de los diferentes datasets.
-Estos archivos proporcionan una guía sobre la estructura de los datos, aunque pueden haber variaciones debido al tratamiento específico de cada conjunto de datos.
+In each of the folders, besides the scripts, there is a .txt file describing the schema to which the information from the different datasets adheres.
+These files provide a guide to the data structure, although there may be variations due to the specific treatment of each dataset.